Frank Tanana

 Frank Daryl Tanana (born July 3, 1953) is an American former professional baseball left-handed pitcher.
 In a Major League Baseball career that stretched from 1973 to 1993, he pitched for the California Angels, Boston Red Sox, Texas Rangers, Detroit Tigers, New York Mets, and New York Yankees.
-He struck out 2,773 batters in his career and twice won playoff-clinching games for the teams he was on, the 1979 Angels and the 1987 Tigers.
+He struck out 2,773 batters in his career.
+He won playoff-clinching games for the teams he was on twice: once for the Angels in 1979, and once for the Tigers in 1987.

 Raised in northwest Detroit, Tanana was a first-round draft pick by the Angels in 1971.
 He made his debut with the team in 1973 and won 14 games his rookie year.
 Tanana and fellow starter Nolan Ryan formed one of the toughest pairs of starting pitchers to hit against in baseball.
 Tanana led the American League (AL) in strikeouts in 1975, then made the AL All-Star team three years in a row.
 He won 19 games in 1976 and led the AL with a 2.54 earned run average (ERA) in 1977.
 In 1979, he won the game that clinched the Angels' first-ever playoff appearance.
 Injuries began to take their toll on him by the end of his tenure with the Angels, and he changed his style from relying on a hard fastball to throwing a repertoire of slower pitches, using deception to get hitters out instead.